-One of Snowflake’s greatest strengths is how fast it can ingest both structured and unstructured data.
+One of Snowflake’s greatest strengths is how fast it can ingest structured and unstructured data.
 But, understanding different aspects of handling Snowflake requires effort.
-You need a guide to figure out how Snowflake handles its JSON objects, and arrays in JSON data.
-This is exactly what we are going to cover in this blog.
+You need a guide to figure out how Snowflake handles its JSON objects and arrays in JSON data.
+This is precisely what we are going to cover in this blog.

-In this post, you will look at how you can work with JSON files in Snowflake, how to directly query the Snowflake JSON data and copy it into a Snowflake table.
+In this post, you will look at how to work with JSON files in Snowflake and how to directly query the Snowflake JSON data and copy it into a Snowflake table.
 Let’s get started!

 Basic JSON Syntax